asmeta/asmetadocs/src/03_function_declarations.md

 #### Shared Function

 A shared function is used to model interaction between multiple agents, where more than one entity may read or update its value.
+> [!CAUTION]
+> In theory, **shared functions** can be used to describe combinations of internal and external control of functions.
+They can be directly updatable by the rules of M and by the environment and can be read by both (so that typically a protocol is needed to guarantee consistency of updates).
+Up to now, the simulator does not support updating of shared functions by the enviroment and by the machine M.

 #### Output Function